grafana/pyroscope/docs/sources/operators-guide/deploy-grafana-fire/jsonnet/deploying.md

 ---
 aliases:
-  - /docs/mimir/latest/operators-guide/deploying-grafana-mimir/jsonnet/deploying/
+  - /docs/fire/latest/operators-guide/deploying-grafana-fire/jsonnet/deploying/
-description: Learn how to deploy Grafana Mimir on Kubernetes with Jsonnet and Tanka.
+description: Learn how to deploy Grafana Fire on Kubernetes with Jsonnet and Tanka.
 menuTitle: Deploying with Jsonnet
-title: Deploying Grafana Mimir with Jsonnet and Tanka
+title: Deploying Grafana Fire with Jsonnet and Tanka
 weight: 10
 ---

-# Deploying Grafana Mimir with Jsonnet and Tanka
+# Deploying Grafana Fire with Jsonnet and Tanka

 You can use [Tanka](https://tanka.dev/) and [jsonnet-bundler](https://github.com/jsonnet-bundler/jsonnet-bundler) to generate Kubernetes YAML manifests from the jsonnet files.